DeKalb County Car Accident Lawyer

 If the EMTs who arrive on the scene recommend you go to the hospital, do it!
 At the hospital, doctors can use other tools like x-rays and MRIs to further diagnose your injuries.
 If you aren’t taken to the hospital, at least visit your doctor within a couple days to have your injuries evaluated.
 Otherwise, any injury that becomes apparent later could be blamed on some other incident.

 Whether you go to the hospital or your doctor, always follow any treatment prescribed.
-That way, there’s no question that you were injured in the car accident.
+That way, there’s no question that you were injured in the auto accident.
 Keep record of any diagnosis you receive, as well as all of your medical bills — including from any ambulance ride.
 All of these records can be used by your DeKalb County car accident lawyer later on as evidence that you deserve greater compensation.

 Under Georgia law, you have exactly two years from the time of the car accident to file a personal injury lawsuit.
 If you wait until after those two years have elapsed to file a lawsuit, it will almost certainly be dismissed.
 That’s why it’s important to talk to an DeKalb County car accident attorney as soon as possible.

 One of the main factors your attorney will evaluate is who’s at fault in the accident.
 Georgia follows a modified contributory negligence statute.
 That means if you are found 50 percent or more at fault for your injuries, you won’t be able to recover any compensation.
-As such, your lawyer will evaluate all the evidence of the accident, including the police report, to determine if you have a viable case.
+As such, your lawyer will evaluate all the evidence of the auto collision, including the police report, to determine if you have a viable case.

 Talk to a DeKalb County Car Accident Attorney Today